kubeovn/docs/docs/advance/ovn-l3-ha-based-ecmp-with-bfd.en.md

 external-subnet-->gw-node3-ovnext0--> node3-external-switch
 ```

-This functionis basically the same as [ovn-eip-fip-snat.md](./ovn-eip-fip-snat.md) .
+This functions basically the same as [ovn-eip-fip-snat.md](./ovn-eip-fip-snat.md) .

 As for the different parts, which will be specified in the following sections, mainly including the creation of ovn-eip of node-ext-gw type and the automatic maintenance of bfd as well as ecmp static routes based on vpc enable_bfd.